Skip to main content

 1. The Monte Vista (Plan 806) - 4 bedrooms or 3 bedrooms with a den, 2 bathrooms, 1,489, 1,519, 1,806, 1,831, or 1,934 sq. ft.

 2. The Del Vista (Plan 963) - 3 or 4 bedrooms, 2 bathrooms, 1,372 or 1,391 sq. ft.
+Also called the Camino Vista.

-3. The Val Vista - 3 bedrooms, 2 bathrooms, 1,579 or 1,627 sq. ft.
+3. The Val Vista (Plan 807) - 3 bedrooms, 2 bathrooms, 1,579 or 1,627 sq. ft.
+Also called the Campo Vista.

-4. The Plan 4 - 4 bedrooms, 2 bathrooms, 1,489 sq. ft.
+4. The Bahia Vista (Plan 964-1) 4 bedrooms, 2 bathrooms, 1,489 sq. ft.
+Also called the Alta Vista.

 5. The Plan 604 - 4 bedrooms, 2 bathrooms, 1,607 sq. ft.
-A 4 bedroom version of the Bayo Vista.
+A 4-bedroom version of the Bayo Vista.

 6. The Bayo Vista (Plan 603) - 3 bedrooms, 2 bathrooms, 1,434 sq. ft.
 A 3-bedroom version of the Plan 604.
 The model was suited for corner lots with a backwards garage, but other homes were built with the garage in front.